kallaway/100-days-of-code/log.md

 **Today's Progress**: Finish more JavaScript challanges at FreeCodeCamp

 **Thoughts**: I feel like I learn better if it's more interactive like CodeCombat, there are a few concepts I already know such as if else statements, switchs was new, and the Counting Cards challange was hard.

+### Day 9: Jan 11, 2017 Wednesday

+**Today's Progress**: Finished JavaScript challanges at FreeCodeCamp

+**Thoughts**: It seems I spent 4 days finishing this section, and probably not the most effective use my time since I get distracted easily.
+I still need a better understand of JavaScript by reading other resouces.